LSTexasFarmer/firstruntest/README.md

 # firstruntest
- Learn the system
+ Learn the system without fall
-ok, now we're getting somewhere edited in VS Code
+ok, now we're getting there
+edited in VS Code and now it already uploaded